FHantke/brave-browser-wiki/Home.md

 # the Chromium source is downloaded which has a large history
 npm run init
 ```
-brave-core based android builds should use `npm run init -- --target_os=android --target_cpu=arm`
+brave-core based android builds should use `npm run init -- --target_os=android --target_arch=arm` (or whatever cpu type you want to build for)

-You can also set the target_os and target_cpu for init and build using
+You can also set the target_os and target_arch for init and build using
 ```
-npm config set target_os android npm config set target_cpu arm
+npm config set target_os android npm config set target_arch arm
 ```

 ## Build Brave